Pete Cowden

 Pete Cowden completed Ballotpedia's Candidate Connection survey in 2020.
 The survey questions appear in bold and are followed by Cowden's responses.
 Candidates are asked three required questions for this survey, but they may answer additional optional questions as well.

-Collapse all
+Expand all | Collapse all

-|I grew up on the westside of Indianapolis.
+I grew up on the westside of Indianapolis.
 I am a combat veteran who has worked hard as a community servant my entire adult life.
 As the son of a small business owner I have seen first-hand how poor government decisions affect my family ,friends, and community.
 I believe government works best when hardworking people are elected to serve their community, instead of individuals serving their own ambitions.
 As your next State Senator, I pledge to Listen Serve and Unite to fight for our community.

-- Invest in Our Future - Raise pay for teachers, reform educational policy and testing.
+• Invest in Our Future - Raise pay for teachers, reform educational policy and testing.
 We must ensure that one's zip code does not determine their quality of education

-- Create Good Jobs - We must support small business by cutting through red tape, protect all Hoosiers' right to organize without fear of losing their living, and end tax breaks for corporations that don't pay a living wage and don't value our community.
+• Create Good Jobs - We must support small business by cutting through red tape, protect all Hoosiers' right to organize without fear of losing their living, and end tax breaks for corporations that don't pay a living wage and don't value our community.

-- Legalize Medical Cannabis - Opioid overdose rates are going up and our criminal justice system wastes critical resources jailing nonviolent drug offenders.
+• Legalize Medical Cannabis - Opioid overdose rates are going up and our criminal justice system wastes critical resources jailing nonviolent drug offenders.
 Medical Cannabis will help our vets with chronic pain, boost our economy and save tax dollars

 I am passionate about public policy because I have seen how bad policy can literally cost lives not just on a foreign battlefield but here at home as well.
 As your State Senator I will work tirelessly to pinpoint the problems, find the solutions and fight to make government work for all Hoosiers.